 Medical Readiness for Discharge

-Connect Care provides discharge planning tools that can help record determinations about when a patient is medically ready for discharge.
-Planning for patients with relatively straightforward discharge needs can be facilitated with a simple medical readiness tool.
-Planning for older or more complex patients is best done with a multidisciplinary readiness tool.
-The latter facilitates tracking determinations for more than one collaborating healthcare discipline.
+Connect Care provides discharge planning tools that track Readiness.
+Planning for straightforward discharge needs can be facilitated with a simple medical readiness tool.
+Planning for more complex needs is best done with a multidisciplinary readiness tool.
+The latter facilitates tracking Readiness determinations for more than one collaborating healthcare discipline.

 Simple Medical Readiness

-The Expected Date of Discharge editing tool is enhanced (March 2025) to include a binary button ("Ready Now", "Not Yet Ready") that can be used to indicate whether a patient is medically ready for discharge.
+The Expected Date of Discharge editing tool is enhanced (March 2025) to include a binary button ("Ready Now", "Not Yet Ready") that is used to indicate whether a patient is medically ready for discharge.
 The date of determination is automatically recorded.
-The focus is on "medical readiness" (primary hospital service has completed tasks and patient would be dischargeable from that service, even though other disciplines may need to complete work to enable a safe discharge), as there are no tools for explicitly tracking nursing and allied health readiness.
+The focus is on "medical readiness" (primary hospital service has completed tasks and patient would be dischargeable from that service, even though other disciplines may need to complete work to enable a safe discharge).
+Nursing and allied health readiness is followed through discharge milestone indicators.

 Complex Medical Readiness